kiritoaftab/SortingThreads/README.md

 This Java Program Produces a random integer of n numbers given by the user and applies the QuickSort, BubbleSort & MergeSort to them

-It also shows the time Complexity of each of the sorting Algorithms
+It also shows the time Complexity for each of the sorting Algorithms